MicrosoftDocs/sysinternals/sysinternals/downloads/cpustres.md

 Each thread can be started, paused or stopped independently and can be configured with the following parameters:

-- **Activity Level**  This can be Low, Medium, Busy or Maximum which controls how long the thread sleepss between cycles.
+- **Activity Level**  This can be Low, Medium, Busy or Maximum which controls how long the thread sleeps between cycles.
 Setting this value to Maximum causes the thread to run continuously.
 - **Priority**  This controls the thread priority.
 Refer to Windows Internals by Mark Russinovich for details on thread priorities

 **Runs on:**